atarnoam/lox-interpreter/README.md

 # lox-interpreter
-Writing an interpreter in cpp
+Writing an interpreter in cpp.
+Code is based on Chapter II from [this book](https://craftinginterpreters.com/).